primary care networks

-Primary Care Networks
+Primary Care Networks.

-Primary Care Networks
+Primary Care Networks.

 Since the creation of the NHS in 1948, the population has grown and people are living longer.
 Many people are living with long-term conditions, such as diabetes and heart disease, or suffer with mental health issues and may need to access their local health services more often.
 To meet these needs, GP practices are working together with community, mental health, social care, pharmacy, hospital and voluntary services in their local areas in groups of practices known as Primary Care Networks (PCNs).

-Wandle PCN
+Wandle PCN.

-Each of the 1,250 PCNs across England are based on GP reregistered patient lists.
-Formed in 2019 and comprising 5 GP practices in the London borough of Wandsworth, Wandle PCN serves a community of 55,000 people – small enough to provide personal care valued by both patients and GPs, but large enough to have impact and economies of scale through better collaboration.
+Each of the 1,250 PCNs across England are based on GP registered patient lists.
+Formed in 2019 and comprising 5 GP practices in the London borough of Wandsworth, Wandle PCN serves a community of 58,000 people – small enough to provide personal care valued by both patients and GPs, but large enough to have impact and economies of scale through better collaboration.
 Wandle PCN is led by its Clinical Director, Dr Laura Quinton.
 She meets regularly with the clinical and management leads of all 5 practices to share ideas and plan for the further provision of proactive, personalised, co-ordinated and more integrated health and social care for the communities they serve.

-Wandle PCN partnerships
+Wandle PCN Partnerships.

 Working together has huge benefits for both patients and GP practices.
 Through collaboration we are able to run additional services, operate more efficiently and share knowledge and resources that ultimately mean patients have a wider access to healthcare.